Falconry

 Falconry also plays a unique role in international diplomacy and soft power.
 Gulf countries often gift falcons to foreign dignitaries as a symbol of friendship and goodwill.
 These gestures highlight the cultural significance and global importance of falconry.

-Therefore it is important to understand these traditions and know what they mean – you can subscribe to our Newsletter where we regularly bring you interesting facts from the region.
+Therefore it is important to understand these traditions and know what they mean – you can subscribe to our Middle East Insights Newsletter where we regularly bring you interesting facts from the region.

 Falconry in the Gulf is more than just a tradition; it’s a celebration of heritage, nature, and the enduring bond between humans and birds of prey.
 As Gulf nations embrace modernity, they continue to honour this ancient practice, ensuring that it remains a vibrant and cherished part of their culture.